ElesCloud/ESCDocuments/HANDBOOK.md

 ## Chapter One: Background

-> *“Epsilon Security Consulting is a subsidiary group of Epsilon Pharmaceutical Corporation.
-In a time when automation has all but replaced human labor, individuals are born into debt which they repay by indentured employment to megacorporations that act as pseudo-governments.
+> *“Epsilon Security Consulting is a subsidiary of Epsilon Pharmaceutical Corporation.
+Set in a dystopian future where automation has fully replaced human labor and plutocracy reigns with an iron fist, most individuals are born into a life debt owed to megacorporations that act as pseudo-governments.
+This life-debt is then repaid through indentured employment.
 This is the case specifically for Epsilon personnel.
-They are conscripted and sponsored by Epsilon Pharmaceutical Corporation to provide asset security in exchange for the eventual repayment of their life debt.”*
+They are conscripted and sponsored by Epsilon Pharmaceutical Corporation to provide asset security in exchange for a chance at freedom.”*

 Epsilon Security Consulting was created in 2019 by Nivanglus Aya, Aurora Guffey, and Sin Straaf, the original founders and Directors of the organization.
-The main goal of Epsilon Security Consulting is to sustain and, if possible, renew the stagnant and shrinking Second Life Military Community however possible.
-We are committed to creating a relaxed and fun but responsible atmosphere.
-We strive to ensure that everyone is welcome to join and find their place, provided that they can prove themselves.
+The mission of Epsilon Security Consulting is to sustain and, if possible, renew what remains of the Second Life Military Community however possible.
+Our theme draws inspiration from various sci-fi and dystopian/cyberpunk pop culture, video game, and media elements to create its own flavor unique to others in the community.
+We are committed to creating an enjoyable atmosphere, and we strive to ensure that everyone is welcome to join and find their place - provided that they can prove themselves.

 ## Chapter Two: Code

 ### Cooperation
-The Second Life Military Community (SLMC) is made up of many different personalities.
-Some are great, plenty are terrible, and most are somewhere in between.
-However, even for worst among us who will happily disregard the feelings of others, there are some lines that must never be crossed.
+The Second Life Military Community (SLMC) is made up of many different personalities, and most of them are decent.
+However, a handful of individuals will take advantage of the anonymity and freedom afforded to them to transgress on and disrespect others as they please.
+Despite the behavior on display from those individuals, there are some lines that even the SLMC won't cross.
 Below is a list of acts that are generally agreed upon to be the "Big Four Offenses".
+If you commit a "Big Four Offense", you will likely no longer be welcome anywhere in the community.

-If you commit a "Big Four Offense", you will likely no longer be welcome anywhere.
-They are as follows:
+The "Big Four" are as follows:
-- Distribution of identifying real-life information about others (doxxing)
+- Distribution of identifying non-public real-life information about others without their consent or knowledge (known as doxxing)
-- GPU crashing or any other griefing intended to damage a user's real-life PC hardware
+- GPU crashing or any other griefing that is capable of or designed for permanently damaging a user's real-life PC hardware
-- Creative content theft and distribution (ripping, copybotting, etc)
+- Creative content theft or distribution (ripping, copybotting, etc); in other words, any unauthorized use of another user's creative work
-- Abuse of the Linden Labs AR (abuse report) system; that is, a bad-faith attempt to provoke a direct response from LL with the malicious intent to have someone's account suspended or banned.
+- Abuse of the AR (abuse report) system; that is, a bad-faith attempt to provoke a direct response from Linden Labs in order to get someone's account suspended or banned.
-  - This, of course does, not apply for cases where individuals have a good-faith reason to involve LL (for example, threats of real-life violence, etc).
+  - It is not considered abuse when individuals have a reason to involve LL for actions that go beyond the scope of what is handled within the community - for example, harassment/stalking, threats of real-life violence, or the other Big Four mentioned above.

-We are made up of individuals from many walks of life.
-We all have our own life experiences, morals, and goals.
-It is up to **everyone**, from the top of this organization to the bottom, to ensure that this diversity is leveraged as strength to the group instead of breeding conflict.
+ESC (and SL as a whole) is a population made up individuals from many walks of life.
+Each of us has a different set of life experiences, morals, and goals, none more or less important than any other.
+It is up to **everyone** in ESC at every rank and station to ensure that this diversity is leveraged as strength to the collective, instead of a source of conflict.

-The Second Life Military Community has been a complex patchwork of many different groups throughout its nearly two decade lifespan.
-If you have spent any significant amount of time here, you are likely to encounter people from your past.
-These people may have been on the "bad guys" side before. **Leave grudges at the door.**
+The Second Life Military Community has so far been a complex patchwork of many different groups throughout its nearly two decade lifespan.
+If you have spent any significant amount of time in the SLMC already, you will probably encounter people from your past.
+These people may have been on the "bad guys" side before, but we are all ESC now. **Please, leave your grudges at the door.**

 ### Input and Output
 Epsilon Security Consulting was founded on the concept of thinking outside the box and always striving to improve.
-We ultimately value and want to cultivate openness to new concepts, personal growth, adaptability, and a positive attitude.
+We value and seek to cultivate openness to new concepts, personal growth, adaptability, and a positive attitude.

 You will get out of the group what you put in.
 Inaction and apathy will net you nothing.
 Genuine interest and effort will be recognized and rewarded.